bendews/uplink/docs/source/user/quickstart.rst

     >>> github.get_user("prkumar")
     {'login': 'prkumar', 'id': 10181244, ...

-When targeting a subset of the JSON response, you can use the decorator's ``model`` argument to select the target JSON field name:
+You can also target a specific field of the JSON response by using the decorator's ``model`` argument to select the target JSON field name:

 .. code-block:: python